310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes. our jellyfishies and such would look even prettier illuminating the night, so we installed one to captivate our guests.
+yes. our jellyfishies and such would look even [prettier] illuminating the [night], so we installed one to [captivate] our guests.
 {% endbubble %}

 {% bubble Shinobu awkward %}